hendriknielaender/double-trouble/data/blog/howto-htmx-astrodb-astrossr.md

 src="../../src/assets/images/posts/howto-htmx-astrodb-astrossr/button.gif">
 </img>

-Htmx automatically adds predefined css classes to requesting elements, so with tailwinds conditional styles, we can use them to hide and display elements when needed.
-Instead of the regular `useEffect` shenanigans and a dedicated loading state, we can make use of basic css
+Htmx automatically adds predefined CSS classes to requesting elements, so with tailwinds conditional styles, we can use them to hide and display elements when needed.
+Instead of the regular `useEffect` shenanigans and a dedicated loading state, we can make use of basic CSS
 classes:

 ```html